Childhood development of fine motor skills: Positioning

 As motor skills develop, children's hand grip positioning changes as well.
 Their grip starts off with a palmar supinate grasp.
 This grasp involves wrapping the entire hand around the implement used in the shape of a fist with the palm facing upwards.
-Children then progress to a digital pronate grasp in which they hold the implement with their palm facing downward.
+Children then progress to a digital pronate grasp, in which they hold the implement with their palm facing downward.
 The pronate grasp involves using the middle finger and thumb.
 Children at this stage are able to use their thumb for tactile prehension.
 This stage can be mastered by the age of 2–4 years old.
 They then progress to a static tri-posture grasp and then to a dynamic tripod grasp as their fingers and thumb start to play more of a function.
 Over time, their hands will begin to move closer to the tip of the implement used, allowing for more precise control over movement technique.
-The refinement in position in which they hold the writing utensil goes from holding it from the top to the bottom (closer to the tip).
+The refinement in the position in which they hold the writing utensil goes from holding it from the top to the bottom (closer to the tip).